4 Nov 2022

 Have you ever had a car parked on your driveway that drives you crazy?
 Or, if you live in a high-rise apartment, have you wondered where you and your neighbours lay your telephone or internet cables?
 You may find the answers in the law of easements because if you have an easement, you have the right to use or enter onto a property that you do not own.

-Put simply, an easement is a right to use and/or enter onto another person's property without possessing it.
+Simply put, an easement is a right to use and/or enter another person's property without possessing it.
 One classic example of an easement is a right of way.
 If you own a house and your only way of accessing the main road is walking across your neighbour’s driveway, you can do so if your neighbour gives you an easement.
-There are some common forms of an easement.
+There are some common forms of easements.
 For example:

 As discussed, an easement is a right attached to the property rather than to the person.
 However, there is an exception, i.e. Easement in Gross.
 The main difference between an Easement in Gross and a typical easement is that the former is a personal right that does not affect the land.